Stuart Bateman – Managing Director, fourth generation

 I’d studied Business at St Pauls in Cheltenham and then completed a three-year Brewing and Business Foundation course at Mansfield Brewery.
 With that solid grounding, along with plenty of work experience at the Brewery under my belt, I felt prepared enough to take up the position of Assistant Managing Director.

 As my dad explained, 1987 was an extremely important year for us.
-Although we had secured the Brewery’s independence, we had quite a bit of debt to shift after borrowing from the Midland Bank.
+Although we had secured the Brewery’s independence, we had quite a bit of debt to cover after borrowing from the Midland Bank.

 “Our Visitors Centre was officially declared open by the 617 Dambuster Squadron.
-We don’t know which has attracted more guests to the Brewery over the years – the Dambusters or the Visitor Centre.”

 Our free-trade arm was so successful that Carlsberg Tetley bought it from us for the same amount we’d had to borrow from the bank to retain our independence.
 That helped us square things up for a while.
-Thankfully, though, we returned to the free-trade six years later and increased that part of the business by 30% more than what was sold to Carlsberg (oh, and it’s not for sale!)
+Thankfully though, we returned to the free-trade six years later and increased that part of the business by 30% more than what was sold to Carlsberg oh, and it’s not for sale!